-District.
+District planning and evaluation are integrated with college planning and evaluation.
 Planning is done through the parallel shared decision-making governance structure to involve all stakeholders utilizing available data.
 The key committees for planning and evaluation of student learning and achievement and institutional effectiveness are the District Technical Review Workgroups - Instructional and Student Services - and the Institutional Research Advisory Committee.
 All District level committees include constituency groups from college campuses to ensure input and feedback are solicited and reviewed.
 Program review or District gap analysis serves as another venue for planning and evaluation of program and service effectiveness.
 Program review is conducted annually at the colleges.